 The winner has the opportunity to develop their work with Myriad’s creative and editorial team, with a view to future publication.
-The work is chosen purely on the strength and promise of the art and writing.
-Authors are asked to submit 15-30 pages of a work in progress.
+The work is chosen on the strength and promise of the art and writing.
+Authors were asked to submit 15-30 pages of a work in progress.

 The winning entry will be an extract from a narrative work in progress – nonfiction or fiction – and will be chosen by a panel of judges including:

 Kate Evans, cartoonist, author of Threads, Red Rosa, and The Food of Love and Bump